-UPDATE 2-Credit at Itaú could soon be profitable again -CEO
+UPDATE 3-Lending at Itaú seen returning to profitability soon

 SAO PAULO, Aug 1 (Reuters) - Itaú Unibanco Holding SA's lending segment could turn profitable again in coming months, Chief Executive Officer Cândido Bracher said on Tuesday, a sign Brazil's No. 1 lender has detached itself from the nation's harshest credit market downturn in two decades.

-The highest lending ROE in three years reflected the success of Bracher's predecessor Roberto Egydio Setubal's focus on loan segments offering less risk of default.
+The highest lending ROE in at least three years reflected the success of a focus by Bracher's predecessor Roberto Setubal on loan segments offering less risk of default.
 The indicator, a gauge of segment profitability, came in at 13.2 percent last quarter and 12.9 percent a year earlier.

-"This somewhat shows the de-risking of our lending portfolio and how disciplined we are in earmarking credit," Bracher said.
+"This somewhat shows the de-risking of our lending portfolio and how disciplined we are in the process of disbursing credit," Bracher said.

-Preferred shares, Itaú's most widely traded class of stock, rose the highest in three months on optimism that a profitable credit segment could lift earnings projections.
-The stock rose 3.8 percent to 38.72 reais in afternoon trading.
+Preferred shares - Itaú's most widely traded class of stock - rose the most in three months on optimism about a profitable credit segment.
+The stock closed 3.2 percent higher at 38.50 reais on Tuesday.

-Whether lending turns profitable again hinges on the pace of a domestic economic recovery and if creditworthiness issues afflicting many large Brazilian borrowers ease, Bracher said.
-Individual borrowers seem more prepared now to take on new loans more quickly than their corporate counterparts, he added.
+Whether lending turns profitable again hinges on the pace of a domestic economic recovery and easing of creditworthiness issues afflicting many large Brazilian borrowers, Bracher said.
+Individual borrowers seem more prepared to take on new loans more quickly than their corporate counterparts, he added.

-Loan book growth could gain steam through year-end, investor relations head Marcelo Kopel said in another call, noting that conditions for corporate lending are slowly turning healthier.
+Loan book growth could gain steam, investor relations head Marcelo Kopel said in another call, noting that conditions for corporate lending are slowly turning healthier.

 "We think management is being conservative," said Eduardo Rosman, a senior banking analyst with Banco BTG Pactual.

 Itaú kept piling up excess capital last quarter.
-If risk-weighted assets keep growing at a slower pace than excess capital, the bank will analyze whether to increase payouts, disburse more loans or step up acquisitions, Kopel said.
+If risk-weighted assets keep growing more slowly than excess capital, the bank will analyze whether to increase payouts, disburse more loans or step up acquisitions, Kopel said.

-The bank had 118.4 billion reais of regulatory capital as of June, of which 56.6 billion reais were allocated to lending activities, and 29.2 billion reais classified as extra capital.
+The bank had 118.4 billion reais of regulatory capital as of June.
+Of that, 56.6 billion reais were allocated to lending and 29.2 billion reais were classified as extra capital.

 Itaú's rivals have pointed to signs of recovery in domestic credit markets over the past week.
 Still, banks are fretting over how to deploy extra capital amid lingering economic and political turmoil.